 The Ultimate Packing List for Baby Travel (+printable checklist!)

-Between leaping head first into baby travel when Evelyn was 5 weeks old, to taking our special needs baby Sophie on several long-term trips around the country, we’re pretty well-acquainted with the world of travel with a baby by now.
+Between leaping head first into baby travel when Evelyn was 5 weeks old, to taking our special needs baby Sophie on several trips around the country, we’ve become pretty well-acquainted with the world of travel with a baby by now.